huggingface/transformers/docs/source/en/model_doc/fuyu.md

 This model was contributed by [Molbap](https://huggingface.co/Molbap).
 The original code can be found [here](https://github.com/persimmon-ai-labs/adept-inference).

-- Perismmon uses a `sentencepiece` based tokenizer, with a `Unigram` model.
+- Fuyu uses a `sentencepiece` based tokenizer, with a `Unigram` model.
 It supports bytefallback, which is only available in `tokenizers==0.14.0` for the fast tokenizer.
 The `LlamaTokenizer` is used as it is a standard wrapper around sentencepiece.
-The `chat` template will be updated with the templating functions in a follow up PR!

-- The authors suggest to use the following prompt format for the chat mode: `f"human: {prompt}\n\nadept:"`
+- The authors suggest to use the following prompt for image captioning: `f"Generate a coco-style caption.\\n"`

 ## FuyuConfig